Class Descriptions

 *You must have at least 4 years contact experience or equivalent movement practice to participate in this class.

-Flow: Perceptual Dynamism: Sunday 3 - 5
+Flow: Perceptual Dynamism: Saturday 1 - 2:30

 What is flow?
 Does to flow mean we never stop?
 Does it mean we make everything look seamless and graceful?
 Or is flow a state of body/mind?
 And how does it relate to our contact dancing?

 In my experience flow is a state – a state of deep immersion – in which we ride the currents of change and complexity with greater and greater degrees of sophistication.
-Flow comes when we align our attention to the present moment, let go of any judgments, notions or interpretations of ‘good and bad’ in our dancing and simply rest in the dynamic flow of perceptutal change.
+Flow comes when we align our attention to the present moment, let go of any judgments, notions or interpretations of ‘good and bad’ in our dancing and simply rest in the dynamic flow of perceptual change.

 Open to all levels.